MicrosoftDocs/dynamics-365-ai/ai-docs/sales/understand-forecast-projection-through-trend-chart.md

 > [!div class="mx-imgBorder"]
 > ![Trend chart](media/predictive-forecasting-trend-chart.png "Trend chart")

+The categories displayed on the trend chart depend on the forecast grid columns that your administrator has configured and the prediction columns.
+For more information on configuring forecast grid columns, see [Configure columns](/dynamics365/sales-enterprise/choose-layout-and-columns-forecast#configure-columns).

+> [!NOTE]
+> The prediction realization line indicates the combined value of **Predicted from open** and **Predicted from new**.
+For more information on prediction columns, see [Analyze revenue outcome by using predictive forecasting](analyze-revenue-outcome-using-predictive-forecasting.md).

 When you hover over a forecast category in the legend, the trend line of the forecast category gets highlighted.